The Historic Walking Tour

 General Douglas MacArthur helped design the pier as an engineer.
 Since 1932, the same lighthouse and pier have not changed much.
 In 1973, the Coast Guard automated the lights and later a civilian was employed to operate the fog signal when needed.
 In 1974, an automatic green light was placed on the South Pier head.
 Now all lights operate 24 hours a day and the fog horn goes on automatically when needed.
 As far as records have been kept, there has been no known tragedies involved with the lighthouse.

 Our Lady in Red is still in operation and serves as a favorite backdrop for photos.
-In June of 2015 the lighthouse received a fresh coat of paint and in June 2019, the 5th order Fresnel Lens was removed and placed in the North Point Lighthouse Museum in Milwaukee, where they have a 4th and 6th order lens.
+In 2014 the lighthouse received a fresh coat of paint and in June 2019, the 5th order Fresnel Lens was removed and placed in the North Point Lighthouse Museum in Milwaukee, where they have a 4th and 6th order lens.
 The lens was replaced with LED lights which are less expensive and more easily maintained.